undisbeliever/untech-editor/README.md

 This editor is a work in progress and the data formats may be subject to changes in the future.

-It currently contains 7 apps:
+It currently contains 6 apps:

  * `untech-editor-gui`: A graphical UI for editing files used by the compilers.
  * `untech-compiler`: A CLI utility for compiling an untech-editor Project.
- * `untech-utsi2utms`: A CLI utility for converting sprite sheets into MetaSprites.
  * `untech-png2tileset`: A CLI utility for converting an indexed png image to a SNES tileset/palette combo.
  * `untech-png2snes`: A CLI utility for converting an indexed png image